PAXcam Motorized Stage

 - Would you like to upgrade your current equipment to a workstation for automated microscopy?

-- Can your lab benefit from loading a sample and walking away, while the motorized microscope stage moves and focuses the specimen, capturing images for automated image analysis or reporting?
+- Can your lab benefit from loading a sample and walking away, while the motorized stage moves and focuses the specimen, capturing images for automated image analysis or reporting?

 - Do you need to measure items that will not fit within one field of view of your digital microscope camera?